40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

 ![endpoints.png](../images/endpoints.png)
 ![completed_config.png](../images/completed_config.png)

--   When completed, you can find the endpoint name in the AWS console.
+-   When completed, you can find the endpoint name in the AWS console.<br>
     Update the TF `variables.tf` with GWLBe name and re-run TF

 ![aws_endpoint.png](../images/aws_endpoint.png)